bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 - At least one listing has been reported, or detected as expired or suspicious.

 **Main Succes Scenario**
-1. The administrator navigates into the “Moderation” module.
+1. The administrator navigates into the "Moderation" module.
-2. The system displays a list of reported/detected listings, including organization name, report reason, date, and current status.
+2. The system displays a list of reported/detected listings, including organization name, report reason, date, current status, count of reports.
 3. The administrator selects a listing to view its details, including description, attachments, and report history.
 4. The administrator chooses an appropriate action:
    - Keep: Mark listing as compliant and close report.